asyncapi/saunter/README.md

 ## Thanks

 * This project is heavily inspired by [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore).
-* We use [NJsonSchema](https://github.com/RicoSuter/NJsonSchema) for the JSON schema heavy lifting,
+* We use [LEGO AsyncAPI.NET](https://github.com/LEGO/AsyncAPI.NET) schema and serializing.